James Vincent McMorrow Discusses “How to Waste a Moment,” Remixers, and Breakfast in America [EXCLUSIVE INTERVIEW]

 JVM: Yeah.
 Saw a Bear.
 Played by a roaring river.
 It was cool…it’s a strange little V. It’s a narrow strip of land because you have the river here, and the road here (gesturing with his hands), and you have this little bar there.
 Beautiful bar, actually – really good food and nice people.
 It felt a little bit like playing in Austin, at Stubbs…if you’ve ever been there.
 Outdoor.
 Dirt floor.
 Rickety stage.
 It was really atmospheric.
 Once it got dark, it was real cool.

 This is the fun period.
 We’ve done 150 shows since the last record came out.
 This is the end of the cycle.
-It wasn’t ever on my bucket list, to play the Mishawaka, but it really cool.
-It was a co-bill with a band called Dawes, which we don’t overlap crowds a whole lot.
+It wasn’t ever on my bucket list to play the Mishawaka, but it was really cool.
+During this tour, I found myself with some downtime and decided to try my luck with a casino trực tuyến that I had heard about from some of the crew.
+The experience was surprisingly engaging, adding an extra layer of excitement to the road.
+The show itself was a co-bill with a band called Dawes, which we don’t overlap crowds with a whole lot.
 My crowd is very different from their crowd.
-So, that means there’s a lot of people there that are like – “impress me.”
+So, that means there’s a lot of people there that are like, “impress me.”
 Which, I love.
 It’s cool.

 TMN: Over the past few years, you’ve done quite a bit of touring through the states.
 We’ve had the pleasure of catching you at Coachella and in New York.
 What have some of your highlights been?